DevFdo/airbrb/README.md

   - You are only required to do case insensitive substring matching (of each word in the search field), nothing more complicated.
 - Other form inputs (filters) should also exist that allow the user to search by:
   - Number of bedrooms (a minimum and maximum number of bedrooms, expressed either via text fields or a slider)
+    - Sort results from max to min beds **or** from min to max beds
   - Date range (two date fields) - only display bookings that are available for the entire date range as inputted by the user.
+    - Sort not required
   - Price (a minimum and maximum price, expressed either via text fields or a slider)
+    - Sort results from highest to lowest price **or** from lowest to highest price
   - Review ratings:
     - Sort results from highest to lowest review rating **or** from lowest to highest review rating
-    - If there is more than one listing with the same rating, their order does not matter
+- For any sort applied, if there is more than one listing with the same value, the order does not matter
 - The search section must have an associated search button that will action the search to reload the results given the new filters.

 #### 2.3.3 Multiple search filters 🙉🙉🙉